-As of May 21, 2021, the District continues to analyze and monitor the effects of these events.
-The total impact of COVID-19 on the District's operational and financial performance will depend in part on future developments, including the vaccination of the public and related governmental or other regulatory actions.
-The District's actions in 2020 in response to the pandemic, which included executing a debt restructuring transaction that lowered near term debt service payments and infused cash into its operations, and implementing a broad-based strategy to minimize cash outflows through expense reduction and payment deferrals, positioned the District to weather the worst of the COVID-19 storm and emerge prepared to take full advantage of the expected recovery in 2021 and 2022.
+As of April 20, 2022, the District continues to analyze and monitor the effects of these events.
+The total impact of COVID-19 on the District's operational and financial performance will depend in part on future developments, including the vaccination of the public and related governmental or other regulatory actions, as well as the development and spread of new variants of the disease.